Block 1 Hero Preview — Portable Battery vs Generator CA

 Why California Changes the Backup Power Calculation

 Everywhere else in the country, a gas generator is a reasonable backup power choice.
 In California, four overlapping factors — wildfire rules, HOA restrictions, a 2028 sales ban, and PSPS outage behavior — tilt the math decisively toward portable battery stations for the vast majority of homeowners.
-Here's exactly why.
-According to the CPUC, California utilities conducted over 30 PSPS events affecting more than 3 million customers between 2019 and 2024.
+California utilities have called Public Safety Power Shutoffs repeatedly in recent years; the CPUC's PSPS program page documents individual events affecting anywhere from a few thousand to tens of thousands of customers at a time.
+Here's exactly why the calculation changes here.

 🔥